 Day One Rights

 The Regulations provide that all agency workers must have access to a hirer’s facilities from the first day of their assignment.
-This includes use of a canteen, a workplace crèche, toilet/shower facilities, transport services or car parking.
+This includes the use of a canteen, a workplace crèche, toilet/shower facilities, transport services or car parking.
 Liability for failure to provide access will be on the hirer, not the agency.

 In addition, the agency worker must have access to information about any relevant job vacancies with the hirer during their assignment.